5.00 out of 2 votes

 Accessories and Branded Merchandise

 Sometimes the gift has nothing to do with the product category.
-Tote bags, travel mugs, umbrellas, cosmetic cases.
-These carry the brand logo and serve as free advertising without any obvious connection to what was purchased.
+Tote bags, travel mugs, cosmetic cases – items that carry the brand logo and function as free advertising.
+Nike’s “Nike By You” offer was an interesting variation: the GWP was a personalization experience, not a physical product.
+Shoppers got a customized shoe design at no extra cost.

 Digital Rewards

-Apple‘s back-to-school promotion offered free AirPods 4 or an Apple Pencil Pro (up to $199 in value) with a Mac or iPad purchase.
+Electronics retailers lean heavily into this format.
+Samsung has offered free Galaxy Watches with flagship phone purchases.
+LG has given streaming credits toward Hulu, Prime Video, or Sling with TV purchases, rather than discounting the TV itself.
+Apple‘s back-to-school promotion offered free AirPods 4 or an Apple Pencil Pro (up to $199 in value) with qualifying Mac or iPad purchases.
 That’s a GWP where the math clearly works in the buyer’s favor.

 Service-Based Gifts